graalvm/CLAMH/documentation/CLAMH_Users_Guide.md

     lightweight as possible.
-The benchmark developer is responsible for assuring that the result of every computation is either returned by the benchmark method (in which case the generated code will ensure that it is consumed correctly) or explicitly consumed by a Blackhole object that is passed in as an argument to the benchmark method.
+The benchmark developer is responsible for assuring that the result of every computation is either returned by the benchmark method (in which case the generated code will ensure that it is consumed correctly) or explicitly consumed by a Blackhole object that has been passed in as an argument to the benchmark method.

 <a name="7.3.1.4-constant-folding"></a>